dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS student guide - Windows Virtual Desktop.md

 4. Connections between the cloud and existing data centers must be secure and reliable to support their requirements.
 How will this be addressed and monitored?

 5. Contoso has made a substantial capital investment in their current data centers that they do not want to decommission.
-How can the infrastructure be architected to utilize the current Citrix virtual desktop infrastructure and control plane?
+So would like to leverage existing infrastructure where possible.

 ### Infographic for common scenarios

 ### Security Scenarios
 ![The security scenario applies to the potential security, monitoring, and compliance auditing options needed to design the solution. ](images/security.png "Security Scenarios")